• Skip to primary navigation

 Preheat oven to 325F.
 Line the bottom of a 9-inch springform pan with parchment paper and set aside.

-To make the graham cracker crust, combine all crust ingredients and stir until evenly moist.
+To make the pistachio graham cracker crust, combine all crust ingredients in a bowl.

 Transfer to your prepared pan and use the back of a spoon or measuring cup to pack it tightly to the bottom.
 Set aside.

-Using a handheld electric mixer or a stand mixer fitted with the paddle attachment, beat cream cheese on medium/high speed until fluffy (about 2-3 mins).
+Using a handheld electric mixer or a stand mixer fitted with the paddle attachment, beat cream cheese on medium/high speed until fluffy.

 Add vanilla extract and almond extract and stir to combine.